-- 2.21 The results identify that based on the maximum parking available only 57% of the capacity was used at the busiest period which was recorded on the Thursday at 20:00-21:00 with 24 cars parked on the northern side of Hamsland. - 2.22 On average number of vehicles parked between 06:00 and 21:00 on Thursday was 19 (45%) and on the Sunday the average was 22 (52%).
-The maximum occupancy recorded on a Sunday was 23 vehicles parked or 55% occupancy.
-Therefore, on average around 50% of the potential maximum parking capacity on Hamsland is used on a regular basis. - 2.23 The survey team identified that all vehicles parked on the north side of Hamsland allowing one unobstructed lane in and out of Hamsland.
-In addition, the survey team noted that there were no issues relating the parked cars and sufficient gaps were provided between parked vehicles for vehicles to pass easily - 2.24 In summary, the level of on street parking that occurs along Hamsland is not considered significant and there are sufficient gaps between vehicles for vehicles to pass if required.
+- 2.23 The survey team identified that all vehicles parked on the north side of Hamsland allowing one unobstructed lane in and out of Hamsland.
+In addition, the survey team noted that there were no issues relating the parked cars and sufficient gaps were provided between parked vehicles for vehicles to pass easily - In summary, the level of on street parking that occurs along Hamsland is not considered significant and there are sufficient gaps between vehicles for vehicles to pass if required.
 The level of traffic that uses Hamsland is low as it is a cul-de-sac and as such the level of on street parking will remain consistent as it is not generally used by vehicles other those living or visiting people in this area.
 The additional traffic that will be generated by the proposed development will not result in any material change to the flow of traffic that which currently occurs.